 Competition variants often have a metal ring around the hole, to help the disc keep the shape and rotate around the bar sleeve when performing classic compound lifts, like snatches or the clean and press.
 On the other hand, technique plates lack this metal ring and are, on the whole, more basic and often come in much lighter variants.

 The colour of an Olympic plate is also significant and not just for show, as they generally correspond to a recognised code that denotes the weight.

 These are often the most expensive, as official IWF Competition rules stipulate that the plate needs to be accurate to +0.1% and -0.05%.
 The precise construction makes them perfect for competition but perhaps a bit OTT for the home workout.

 These are extremely useful for someone looking to get stronger and make gradual progress, as they come in half kilogram steps, typically starting with 0.5kg and ending somewhere around the 5kg mark.
 It means a bar can be loaded up with a mere 1kg of additional weight, which could be the difference between beating a PB or not.

 Weight plates vs bumper plates: what's the difference?

 The terms weight plate and bumper plate are often used interchangeably.
 However, they are two different types of home gym equipment.

-Bumper plates are generally made of rubber and thicker than weight plates.
+Bumper plates are generally made of rubber and are thicker than weight plates.
 These are better for training and make less noise, making them ideal for home workouts.
-Unless you want to look hardcore by lifting a barbell loaded with cast iron plates in your garage gym, we advice you byt bumper plates instead.
-High quality bumper plates from premium manufacturers such as Eleiko and Rogue are almost equally as accurate as weight plates.
+Unless you want to look hardcore by lifting a barbell loaded with cast iron plates in your garage gym, we advise you to buy bumper plates instead.
+High-quality bumper plates from premium manufacturers such as Eleiko and Rogue are almost equally as accurate as weight plates.